Robert T. Frederick: World War II

 On August 15, under the code name Rugby Force, the unit jumped into the Argens Valley between Le Luc and Le Muy, behind the Massif des Maures, a key piece of terrain which overlooked the Allied landing beaches near St. Tropez and St. Raphaël.
 Having successfully blocked German forces from reaching the invasion beaches, the 1st Airborne Task Force linked up with the U.S. 36th Infantry Division on August 17, 1944.
 It then moved up the French Riviera coastline, taking Cannes unopposed on August 24, 1944, and linking up with Frederick's old unit, the 1st Special Service Force.
 The 1st Special Service Force had initially been tasked to seize several small islands off the French Riviera and then moved onshore, where it was attached to the 1st Airborne Task Force on August 22 (replacing the British 2nd Independent Parachute Brigade).
 The task force then fought on to the French-Italian border, where it took up defensive positions.
 The task force was dissolved on November 23, 1944 (and the 1st Special Service Force was disbanded on December 5).

 Frederick was, at the age of just 37, promoted to the two-star rank of major general and given command of the 45th Infantry Division on December 3, 1944.
-Along with Major General James M. Gavin, then commanding the 82nd Airborne Division, this made both Frederick and Gavin (eight days younger than Frederick) the two youngest division commanders in the U.S. Army during the war.
+Along with Major General James M. Gavin, then commanding the 82nd Airborne Division, this made both Frederick and Gavin (eight days older than Frederick) the two youngest division commanders in the U.S. Army during the war.
 He led the 45th Division until September 10, 1945.
 The 45th saw heavy combat in French Alsace from December 1944 through to February 1945, and was pulled from the line to rehabilitate on February 17.
 In mid-March, it was assigned to XV Corps for Operation Undertone, the final drive into Germany.

 The division crossed the Rhine and advanced to the Main.
 Moving along the Main into Bavaria, participating in heavy fighting in Aschaffenburg from March 28 to April 3 and then drove to Nuremberg, taken in heavy fighting from April 16–20.
 Moving south, the division crossed the Danube on April 26, and opened up the path for the U.S. 20th Armored Division to drive on Munich.
 Reaching Munich on April 29, the division shifted from combat to occupation.

-The British Prime Minister, Sir Winston Churchill, declared that Robert Frederick was "the greatest fighting general of all time" and "if we had had a dozen more like him we would have smashed Hitler in 1942".
+The British Prime Minister, Sir Winston Churchill, when advised by General Dwight Eisenhower that the 1st Special Service Force had taken Monte la Difensa, declared that Frederick was "the greatest fighting general of all time" and "if we had had a dozen more like him we would have smashed Hitler in 1942".